Tulipa clusiana 'Lady Jane' - 20 bulbs

 Sunlight: Plant the tulips in full sun.
 Tulips are heliotropic which means that the blooms bend, move, arc and twist themselves throughout the day in order to be in the best position to receive light.
 They reach for it.
 They even do this once you have cut them and bring them into the house.
 That is why you may want to consider moving the vase around the house throughout the day.
 Tulips are also photonastic which means that the blooms close up at night and reopen during the day.

 Blooms: The blooms will last well for a couple of weeks, but an unusually hot spring will make the blooms droop.
 When the tulips are done blooming you may remove the flower stems, but leave the foliage alone to die back on its own.
 This will allow the bulb to continue to take in nutrients from the sun to last until the next blooming cycle.
-Once the foliage is completely withered and yellow you can mow right over the top of it.
+Once the foliage is completely withered and brown you can mow right over the top of it.

 For more information on tulips in the South and what you can do to help them survive, please visit our general Tulip information blog post at Bulb Hunter.